Yizong98/Udacity_Algo-DS-Nano/explain.md

 Space Complexity:

-O(n) where n is all the possible users in the current group, including users in the sub-group.
+O(m) where n is the maximum depth in the recursive tree.

 This is because recursion takes call stack space.

 Time Complexity:

-O(n) where n is all the possible users in the current group, including users in the sub-group.
+O(n+m) where n is all the possible users in the current group, including users in the sub-group, and m is the number of subgroups in worst case scenario.
+This is because we have to check all possibilities to make sure the user is in or not.
+This constructs a recursive tree that requires O(n+m)

 Design Choice: Recursion that check each user and its sub-group if not found.